Royal Automobile Club of Western Australia

 The Royal Automobile Club of Western Australia (RAC) is a motoring club and mutual organisation, offering motoring services and advice, insurance, travel services, finance, driver training and exclusive benefits for their members.
 As an independent voice for road users in Western Australia, the RAC is concerned with all aspects of road and community safety.

 History

 The Automobile Club of Western Australia was founded on 1 July 1905 with a gathering outside Government House.
 It started signposting roads, a function it would continue to perform until 1975, and creating maps of the state for motorists and encouraged local authorities to improve road surfaces and push for lower city-driving speeds.

 In 1922, it is given Royal Patronage, becoming the Royal Automobile Club of Western Australia.
 In 1926 a roadside assistance service was launched in Perth.
 In 1947, the RAC entered the insurance market.

-In May 2025, the RAC announced it proposed to sell its insurance division to the Insurance Australia Group.
-The transaction is subject to regulatory approval with the Australian Competition & Consumer Commission having raised concerns.
+In May 2025, the RAC announced it proposed to sell the manufacturing components of its insurance division to the Insurance Australia Group.
+In December 2025 the Australian Competition & Consumer Commission opposed the takeover on the grounds that it would result in a substantial lessening of competition.
+The RAC stated its intention to support IAG's application under the new competition regime commencing in 2026.